Some cities repel rain, while others attract it, study finds

 Austin is a rectangular-shaped city, according to Niyogi.
 He said that despite its “awesome shape” and sprawl, most of the city and its suburbs follow I-35.

 The team then ran several computer models based on the different city shapes.
-Using the Weather Research and Forecasting (WRF) model, a weather prediction system designed by the National Center for Atmospheric Research, they tested how rain developed in each of the city shapes.
+Using the Weather Research and Forecasting (WRF) model, a weather prediction system designed by the National Center for Atmospheric Research, they tested how rain developed in each city shape.

 They also placed the shaped cities in different locations: inland or on the coast.